-For more information please visit stmartins.academy How to apply - 1 Applications must be made using the Common Application Form from your home borough by Sunday 31 October 2021. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/admissions must be completed and sent directly to St. Martin's School by Sunday 31 October 2021.
-For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2022-23-open-days Details are also available from the school directly.
+How to apply - 1 Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023. - 2 In addition the Supplementary Information Form obtainable from the school or via lambeth.gov.uk/admissions must be completed and sent directly to Trinity Academy by Friday 13 October 2023.
+For information about this school's open days, please visit our website: lambeth.gov.uk/ apply-for-a-secondary-schoolplace-for-2024-25-open-days Details are also available from the school directly.